top of page

 Polluted – Transit Zones of Delhi

-This map reveals a striking overlap between mobility and pollution—Delhi’s transit hubs, meant to move people efficiently, are also breathing hotspots of poor air quality.
-The glowing red halos mark where metro lines meet smog, urging us to rethink these spaces not just as points of transfer, but as opportunities for transformation.
-As urban designers, it’s a call to infuse these nodes with cleaner air, greener edges, and people-first design that turns congestion into care.
+This map shows how Delhi’s transit hubs are designed for mobility yet have become hotspots of poor air quality.
+The red halos where metro lines meet smog urge us to see these spaces not just as transfer points but as chances for transformation, with cleaner air, greener edges, and people-first design.

 Legends